- The Basics of Stock Market Analysis

 There are mainly 5 types of charges that are levied on the account holder:

-- Demat account opening charges: These charges are what your broker will levy to set-up your demat account.
-When the broker happens to be an existing banking institution, a demat account is usually free of cost.
+These charges are what your broker will levy to set-up your dematerialized account.
+When the broker happens to be an existing banking institution, this account is usually free of cost.
 This is because the banking institute that offers broking services is doing it for a reason.
 The bank intends to generate more revenue by charging higher transaction fees, making this a fairly common business tactic.
-That’s why, you should ideally check the demat account opening charges in light of all other bank-related fees before you begin.
+That’s why you should ideally check the account opening charges in light of all other bank-related fees before you begin.

-- Annual Maintenance fee: This charge is levied on an annual basis, to be paid in advance to keep your account working and providing you services regularly as per your demand.
-The fee usually varies between 300-800 INR, but isn’t necessarily directly proportional to quality of service.
+This charge is levied on an annual basis, to be paid in advance to keep your account working and providing you services regularly as per your demand.
+The fee usually varies between 300-800 INR but isn’t necessarily directly proportional to the quality of service.
 This is best reflected in Upstox’s charges, which are significantly lower than all other brokers.

-- Custodian fee: The custodian fee is charged by the brokerage firm for the safe-keeping of your securities in the demat account.
+The custodian fee is charged by the brokerage firm for the safe-keeping of your securities.
 This is generally charged yearly, based on the number of assets held onto by the firm.
 It may vary (Rs.
 0.5-1) per ISIN (no. of securities) in a month.

 There are mainly 3 types of trading account charges:

-- Annual Maintenance fee: This charge is primarily levied in advance on a yearly basis to keep your account working and ensure consistent service delivery.
-Many broker firms seek to simplify this process by clubbing it with demat account fees.
+This charge is primarily levied in advance on a yearly basis to keep your account working and ensure consistent service delivery.
+Many broker firms seek to simplify this process by clubbing it with account opening fees.

-- Transaction fee: Any brokerage firm usually charges based on the number of transactions – either based on value or on number of stocks.
+Any brokerage firm usually charges based on the number of transactions - either based on value or on the number of stocks.
 As the numbers go up, so does the transaction fee.
 A brokerage fee would be payable by you which depends on the scheme and broker you chose.

 The difference between traditional and discount brokers